murshidkc/peek/README.md

 ./peek ./test out
 If want to search hidden files add -a flag
 ./peek ./test out -a
-If want to search long string including spaces and special characters wrap it like "out" ./peek ./test "out"
+If want to search long string including spaces and special characters wrap it with "" ./peek test/ "how could"
 ```

 ## Building